-Since receiving the Complete Response Letter, we have been working to address the issues raised by the FDA.
+Since receiving the Complete Response Letter, we have been working to address these issues.
 The FDA granted the Company two meetings to discuss the Complete Response Letter in the first quarter of 2011, one in February and one in March.